Laravel-Backpack/docs/4.0/base-how-to.md

 <a href="ui-with-dark-sidebar"></a>
 #### Backstrap

-Transparent top menu, transparet sidebar, transparent footer.
+Transparent top menu, transparent sidebar, transparent footer.
 This is the default.
 This is what _we_ think is best for most users, from our 8+ years of experience building admin panels.
 Prioritising _content_ over _menus_.

 ![Backstrap design](https://backpackforlaravel.com/uploads/docs-4-0/ui/examples/default.png)